shahrajabian/shahrajabian/README.md

 # 👋 Hi!
 I'm Mahdi

 Welcome to my GitHub profile!
-I'm a control engineer and researcher with a passion for developing assured and dependable autonomous systems that can positively impact society.
+I'm a control engineer and researcher with a passion for developing assured autonomous systems that can positively impact society.

 ## 🎓 Education